DrMikeG/EyeBolt/README.md

 # EyeBolt #

+## 19th April 2023 - Mark V progress ##

+I've been working on this perhaps more than I realise.
+So, a quick video to capture the changes.

+I set out to test the camera - which means wiring up the camera board.
+But before did that, I decided I wanted to test the other features of the board, which in this design means control of the turn table.

+I start out with the parts I stripped out of the mark 4.
+I used the Tb6612 motor control board, with the beefy 12volt nema 17 motor.

+I made a timing belt driven system where a 20 tooth gear on the motor drives a 400 tooth belt around the outside of this 3d printed turntable.
+This gives me 1800 steps per revolution - but it was noisy and a bit rough.

+In the previous design I had one motor turning a pair of chunk lead screws - pushing assemblies along a pair of linear rails.
+It needed some grunt.

+But here, I'm just spinning a table in free space - no grunt needed.
+So i've switch down a litte 5v 28BYJ geared stepper.
+This gives me 512 steps be revolution and is buttery smooth and silent.

+In other news, I've started to mount the components in their box.

+I'm just 3d printing frame sections, that clip over the rim of the box, and align the content to be vertical.

+Here I have the camera board and pico mounted on a protoboard (which is not yet wired) And I have the Powell lense laser tacked on the end.

+I'm thinking I should make the turn table attach to this, to make a single unit, rather than fixing it to the box.
+This would make allow me to make a CAD model of the whole assembly, rather than try to measure it accurately.

+Not sure about that yet.

+Next steps?
+Well, Now I've proven I can drive the turn table, I should start wiring up nthe camera and try to get a first image.

+Nema 17 = 200 steps per revolution
+20 tooth cog, so 10 steps per tooth.
+Driving a 180 tooth table, to 1800

 ## 14th April 2023 - Stepper trouble ##
 I'm reducing the number of stepper motors from 2 to 1.
 I only need a motor to driver the turntable.